scribu/wp-category-checklist-tree/readme.txt

 On the post editing screen, after saving a post, you will notice that the checked categories are displayed on top, breaking the category hierarchy.

 This plugin removes that "feature".
+Works with custom taxonomies too.

 Just install and forget about it.